thebjko/leetcode/notes/majority_elements.md

 2. As we loop through, add 1 to count if the current element is same as what is on the `element` variable, and subtract if not.

 This will work, because we are trying to find the element whose count is more than `n/2`.
 Say you have `[1, 2, 3, 1, 2, 1, 1]`.
 Whenever `count` is `0`, `element` will change.
 So, in this list, until the second to the last element, `element` is 2.
 However, as you reach the second to the last, `element` will hold 1.

+If the element has count more than or equal to 0, the answer is correct, and it will always be the case, because it is given contition.

+An user named "mercer80" left a comment on how this algorithem works:

+> Think of it as a game, where many groups are fighting for the throne.
+Each group has its own army.
+Any soldier can kill other group’s soldier only by suicidal attack.
+Now no matter who ever fights with whom, or how it starts, the one with more than half will always win.
+In worst half case, every group is aiming for the biggest group and nobody wins.